cryptocrew-validators/CryptoCrew-Validators/chains/mantrachain/README.md

 # Mantrachain Service Directory

-This directory contains important files and information for the Mantrachain service, including snapshots, live peers, genesis files, and more.
+This directory contains important files and information for Mantrachain mainnet, including snapshots, live peers, genesis files, and more.
 Use the links below to access the relevant files.

 ## Files